innovation tools

 Types of Business Innovation Tools—and What They’re Used For

 With a solid understanding of what an innovation tool is and why it matters, the next step is knowing when and where to use each type.
 Innovation is rarely a linear process.
-It moves through stages—ideation, validation, development, and execution—and each of these stages benefits from different tools tailored to the task at hand.
+It moves through several stages, and each stage benefits from a different innovation tool suited to the task.

-Rather than relying on a single solution, leading organizations apply a combination of business innovation tools that work in sync to guide ideas forward.
-Below are the five most essential categories of innovation tools, and the unique value each one brings to the innovation lifecycle.
+Rather than relying on a single solution, leading organizations use a combination of business innovation tools that work together to guide ideas forward.
+Below are five essential categories of innovation tools, and the unique value each innovation tool brings to the innovation lifecycle.

 Creative Thinking Tools